spexod/iSLAT/README.md

   in the model for the molecule selected in the drop-down menu

 ## Quick reference for main functions
-- Save parameters: save in an output file the current model parameters (T, R, N) for each molecule; the output file will have the same name as the input observed spectrum plus "-save.txt" and will be stored in the folder iSLAT/SAVES
+- **Save parameters**: save in an output file the current model parameters (T, R, N) for each molecule; the output file will have the same name as the input observed spectrum plus "-save.txt" and will be stored in the folder iSLAT/SAVES
-- Load parameters: loads previously saved model parameters from output file created with "Save Parameters" from the folder iSLAT/SAVES
+- **Load parameters**: loads previously saved model parameters from output file created with "Save Parameters" from the folder iSLAT/SAVES
-- Export models: export a specific or all model spectra in an output csv file
+- **Export models**: export a specific or all model spectra in an output csv file
-- Selecting a line: by dragging a region in the top spectrum plot, the spectral region gets visualized in the bottom left plot with the addition of the individual transitions that dominate the emission;
+- **Selecting a line**: by dragging a region in the top spectrum plot, the spectral region gets visualized in the bottom left plot with the addition of the individual transitions that dominate the emission;
 the strongest of these transitions is highlighted in orange and its properties are reported in the text box at the bottom left of the GUI
-- Save line: save strongest line currently selected into an output csv file that will include all the line parameters; this function needs the selection/definition of an output file from the folder LINESAVES under "Saved lines file"
+- **Save line**: save strongest line currently selected into an output csv file that will include all the line parameters; this function needs the selection/definition of an output file from the folder LINESAVES under "Saved lines file"
-- Fit line: fit selected line with a Gaussian function using [LMFIT](https://lmfit.github.io/lmfit-py/index.html);
+- **Fit line**: fit selected line with a Gaussian function using [LMFIT](https://lmfit.github.io/lmfit-py/index.html);
 full fit results are reported in the terminal, while a selection in the text box
-- Show saved lines: marks lines saved into the output file selected under "Saved lines file"
+- **Show saved lines**: marks lines saved into the output file selected under "Saved lines file"
-- Show atomic lines: marks and labels atomic lines from the list saved in the folder ATOMLINES
+- **Show atomic lines**: marks and labels atomic lines from the list saved in the folder ATOMLINES
-- Find single lines: identifies and marks isolated lines using the parameter "Line separ." as their spectral separation
+- **Find single lines**: identifies and marks isolated lines using the parameter "Line separ." as their spectral separation
-- Add molecule: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
+- **Add molecule**: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
-- Clear molecules: removes any additional molecules and leaves the default ones only
+- **Clear molecules**: removes any additional molecules and leaves the default ones only
-- Molecule drop-down menu: select which molecule is considered for the zoomed-in plot and the rotation diagram, and for the "Find single lines" function
+- **Molecule drop-down menu**: select which molecule is considered for the zoomed-in plot and the rotation diagram, and for the "Find single lines" function